 A contract for design services was executed by Boston Water & Sewer Commission (BWSC) in June 1996, and a preliminary design report was submitted in December 1997.
 BWSC executed a separate contract for construction management services in December 1998 and commenced construction in April 1999.
 BWSC completed all of the sewer separation contracts and closed all of the CSO regulators tributary to South Dorchester Bay by June 2007, and MWRA decommissioned the Commercial Point CSO Facility in November 2007.
-BWSC is conducting flow monitoring and hydraulics model evaluations to verify that sufficient inflow has been removed from the sewer system and the project performance objectives for the sewer system have been achieved.
-Downspout disconnection and inflow removal are expected to continue through June 2021.
+BWSC is conducting flow monitoring and hydraulic model evaluations to verify that sufficient inflow has been removed from the sewer system and the project performance objectives for the sewer system have been achieved.
+Downspout disconnection and other infiltration/inflow removal is scheduled to continue through June 2021.

 Sub-phase Scope Status Design Design services for construction contracts to be bid, awarded, and managed by BWSC.
 Completed Construction Construction of 65,000 feet of new storm drains and appurtenant structures, managed by BWSC.
 Relocation of storm runoff connections from the existing combined sewers to the new storm drains, rehabilitation of the existing combined sewers for use as sanitary sewers, individual building downspout removal and street paving are also included.
-Completed Dorchester Interceptor Inflow Removal Construction Phase to address Dorchester Interceptor Inflow Removal work.
+Completed Dorchester Interceptor Inflow Removal Construction Phase to address Dorchester Interceptor Inflow Removal work with funding pursuant to a phase-specific financial assistance agreement with BWSC.
 Previously, work was included in Construction phase listed above.
-Future
+Active

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$63,625 \$59,862 \$3,763 \$0 \$1,882 \$3,763 \$0 \$0
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$61,443 \$59,862 \$1,581 \$1,581 \$0 \$1,581 \$0 \$0

-Project Status 12/18 94.1% Status as % is approximation based on project budget and expenditures. ---------------------------- ------- -- --
+Project Status 5/21 97.4% Status as % is approximation based on project budget and expenditures. --------------------------- ------- -- --

-Project Cost Schedu iled Complet ion Date FY19-23 Spending FY19 FY20 Chge.
-FY19 FY20 Chge.
-FY19 FY19 Chge. \$63,619 \$ 63,625 \$6 Jun-21 Jun-21 None \$3,758 \$3,763 \$6
+Project Cost Scheduled Completion Date FY19-23 Spending FY21 FY22 Chge.
+FY21 FY22 Chge.
+FY21 FY22 Chge. \$63,625 \$61,443 (\$2,182) Jun-21 Jun-21 None \$3,763 \$1,581 (\$2,182)